itsannhienjoy/Facial-Emotion-Classification-CNN/README.md

-# UOW-218-Project
-Classifying Facial Emotion using CNN
+# Classifying Facial Emotion using CNN

-## How to run
+## Instruction

 - Install required libraries as shown in requirements.txt